viamrobotics/docs/docs/how-tos/hello-world-module.md

 ## Choose an API to implement

-Now it's time to decide which Viam [APIs](/appendix/apis/#component-apis) make the most sense for your module.
+Now it's time to decide which Viam [APIs](/appendix/apis/#component-apis) make sense for your module.
 You need a way to return an image, and you need a way to return a number.

 If you look at the [camera API](/appendix/apis/components/camera/), you can see the `GetImage` method, which returns an image.